ROCm-DS/hipDF/docs/install/BUILD.md

 Running the instructions in this section requires an AMD GPU in your system.
 ```

-You have just completed installing hipDF for use in the Conda environment
+After building and installing hipDF for use in the Conda environment ``hipdf_dev``, you can
-`hipdf_dev`.
-To verify the correctness of the installation, run:
+verify the correctness of the installation as follows:

 ```bash
 conda activate hipdf_dev